• Feb 25, 2025

 Q. Which are famous historical places in North India?

-North India maintains a myriad of historical and cultural places, such as the Taj Mahal, Red Fort, Humayun's Tomb, Ajanta Caves, Fatehpur Sikri, Hawa Mahal, Victoria Memorial and many more.
+North India is home to a myriad of historical and cultural sites, such as the Taj Mahal, Red Fort, Humayun's Tomb, Ajanta Caves, Fatehpur Sikri, Hawa Mahal, Victoria Memorial, and many more.

 Q. Which are the historical places in Rajasthan, India?